China's Alibaba to remove listings with Confederate flag imagery

 The United States accounts for a small fraction of overall sales for Alibaba, which is based in the Chinese city of Hangzhou but listed in New York.
 The company has been more focused on increasing the sale of American goods in China than vice versa.

-The decision to pull Confederate imagery comes after online competitors Google Inc (GOOGL.O), Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O), and brick-and-mortar stalwarts Wal-Mart Stores Inc (WMT.N) and Sears Holdings Corp (SHLD.O), said they would do the same.
+The decision to pull Confederate imagery comes after online competitors Google Inc, Amazon.com Inc and eBay Inc, and brick-and-mortar stalwarts Wal-Mart Stores Inc and Sears Holdings Corp, said they would do the same.

 The scale of sales of Confederacy-related items on Alibaba platforms was not immediately clear.